tundal45/s2-e1/BABY_STEPS.md

 2.  <strike>Learn how to setup a proper directory structure for a Ruby Project & do that.</strike>
 3.  <strike>Write the first piece of code that uses [mikel's mail gem](http://github.com/mikel/mail) to send a test email from the script.</strike>
 4.  <strike>Write code that checks the inbox for new email</strike>
-5. Write a method to parse the email body for required information (in my case, all I am looking for is email and maybe name of the social networks to search in as optional arguments)
+5.  <strike>Write a basic method to parse the email body for required information (in my case, all I am looking for is email and maybe name of the social networks to search in as optional arguments)</strike>
 6. Write a method that parses the result of the API call (initially assume the API exists to get the other moving parts working)
-7. Writ a method that composes an email using the parsed data.
+7. Write a method that composes an email using the parsed data.
 8. Design the API to use Template Method pattern where there is a generic search and specific search of user within each Social Network using their individual API
 9. Call the generic API with this information
+10. Clean up the implementation and make it modular